awslabs/amazon-cloudwatch-publisher/README.md

    *  `files`: Contains one subkey, `collect_list`, which is array of objects with the following keys:

       *  `file_path`: Full path to the log file to push to CloudWatch
+      *  `include_patterns`: List of regular expressions that, if provided, must match a log line for it to be included in the push to CloudWatch
+      *  `exclude_patterns`: List of regular expressions that, if provided, must not match a log line for it to be included in the push; exclude patterns take priority over include patterns when both are provided

-   *  `journal`: If set to true, and if the instance supports it, pushes the system journal to the log using the `journalctl` command.
+   *  `journal`: If provided, and if the instance supports it, pushes the system journal to the log using the `journalctl` command.
+The following subkeys are supported:

+      *  `include_patterns`: List of regular expressions that, if provided, must match a log line for it to be included in the push to CloudWatch
+      *  `exclude_patterns`: List of regular expressions that, if provided, must not match a log line for it to be included in the push; exclude patterns take priority over include patterns when both are provided

 *  `log_group_name`: Identifier to use for the log group under which each log file will be published.
 Should be unique per instance.
 The easiest way to do this is to put `{instance_id}`